pysdr/pysdruhd/README.md

 # pysdruhd

 This is a C python extension that wraps UHD in a friendly way.
 The goal here is to make a UHD interface that doesn't get in the way and feels like python.
+The purpose of this is not to provide a 1:1 API exposure to UHD, but to make it easy to do the things I'm interested in doing from python.

 ## Building